godmar02/Bluemix-CodingComp/README.md

 # Getting ready for a Bluemix Coding Competition

-Here is a list of material that we found particularly useful to get hackathon participants up and running quickly.
+Here is a list of material that we found particularly useful to get participants up and running quickly.

 ## Sign up for Bluemix